History of the hippie movement: Altamont

 In December 1969, a similar event took place in Altamont, California, about 30 miles (45 km) east of San Francisco.
 Initially billed as "Woodstock West", its official name was The Altamont Free Concert.
-About 300,000 people gathered to hear The Rolling Stones; Crosby, Stills, Nash and Young; Jefferson Airplane and other bands.
-The Hells Angels provided security that proved far less beneficent than the security provided at the Woodstock event: 18-year-old Meredith Hunter was stabbed and killed while drawing a gun in front of the stage during The Rolling Stones performance, and four accidental deaths occurred.
+About 300,000 people gathered to hear The Rolling Stones; Crosby, Stills, Nash & Young; Jefferson Airplane and other bands.
+The Hells Angels provided security that proved far less beneficent than the security provided at the Woodstock event: 18-year-old Meredith Hunter was stabbed and killed while drawing a revolver in front of the stage during The Rolling Stones performance, and four accidental deaths occurred.
 There were also four births at the concert.

 1970 to present

-By 1970, the 1960s zeitgeist that had spawned hippie culture seemed to be on the wane,Bugliosi (1994) describes the popular view that the Manson case "sounded the death knell for hippies and all they symbolically represented", citing Joan Didion, Diane Sawyer, and Time.
-Bugliosi admits that although the Manson murders "may have hastened" the end of the hippie era, the era was already in decline. at least in the US.
-The events at Altamont shocked many Americans, including those who had strongly identified with hippie culture.
+By 1970, the 1960s zeitgeist that had spawned hippie culture seemed to be on the wane, at least in the US.
+The events at Altamont shocked a number of Americans, including those who had strongly identified with hippie culture.
 Another shock came in the form of the Sharon Tate and Leno and Rosemary LaBianca murders committed in August 1969 by Charles Manson and his "family" of followers.

 Nevertheless, the oppressive political atmosphere that featured the bombing of Cambodia and shootings by National Guardsmen at Jackson State University and Kent State University still brought people together.
 These shootings inspired the May 1970 songs by Quicksilver Messenger Service "What About Me?", where they sang "You keep adding to my numbers as you shoot my people down" and Crosby, Stills, Nash and Young's protest song "Ohio".

 Meanwhile, in England, the Isle of Wight Festival 1970 (August) drew an even bigger attendance than Woodstock, and was a major gathering of the hippie movement (as well as one of the last major concert appearances for a few prominent musicians of the time, such as Jimi Hendrix).

 Also in 1970, coverage of the Chicago Seven trials provided the mainstream media an opportunity to highlight the most radical aspects of the movement.
 Yippie leader Jerry Rubin's guest appearance on the Phil Donahue Show in that year (April 1) represents the virtual apex of such publicity — surpassed only by his appearance November 7 that same year on The David Frost Show, where he lit a joint and tried to pass it to Frost, then summoned an army of expletive-using hippies planted in the audience to swarm the stage, all on live television.

+There was also a hippie commune founded in 1970, known as Tawapa.
+It was located near Placitas, New Mexico.
+However, it stopped existing in the 1990s due to the people not having legal rights to the land.